sonoilconte/personal-dev-site/README.md

-## Personal Portfolio README for Sepp Hammer
+## Developer Portfolio Site

-In this repo, I'll be developing the project for my personal portfolio website.
-This site will likely get more elaborate as the course progresses.
+Mobile-first, single page, super simple UI site for featuring key projects, bio, LinkedIn, Github, etc.

+The intention behind the design of the nav menu is to be phone friendly and enjoy avoiding hamburgers, drop-downs, slide-ins, etc.

-### Technologies used in this personal website
+### Technologies

++ HTML/CSS
-+ html
++ JavaScript
-+ CSS
++ Babel
-+ maybe a little javascript?
++ A little jQuery